ortus-docs/coldbox-docs/Routing/url_routing.md

 * `addModuleRoutes()` - Ability to regsiter a specific URL pattern entry point for a module
 * `with(), endWith()` - Context methods that will allow you to prefix or default repetitive patterns in the arguments of `addRoute()`

+> **Info** Please remember to check out the latest [API Docs](http://apidocs.ortussolutions.com/coldbox/current) for the latest methods and argument signatures.